HL7/uv-dx-pq/input/pagecontent/composition.md

 **Packaged Product Definition**: Information about the packaging for a drug product or drug substance

-**Specimen Definition**: Describes the storage conditions and duration for each test

 **Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)

 #### Drug Reference Standards